theobaracchini/meteolakesAPI/README.md

 * Then copy paste `dist` folder, `config` folder and `package.json` on your server
 * Run `$ npm install` from your server
 * Finally, run `$ npm run serve` to start server.
-* Note that you need to deploy the package `netcdfjs` in a sibling folder and have the data stored in a sibling folder called `data`.
+* Note that you need to deploy the package `netcdfjs` in a sibling folder. checkout branch filter-data

 ## API Documentation